ppark482/Human-Vs-Plants/Readme.md

-## human vs Plants
+# human vs Plants

-# As the lone survivor of a vegetation-outbreak, fight your way out and survive!
+## As the lone survivor of a vegetation-outbreak, fight your way out and survive!

+A simple in browser turn-based game.

-# Libraries Used:
+## Tech Used:
-* underscore.js
+* Underscore.JS
 * jQuery